-As required by accounting principles generally accepted in the United States of America; GASB Statement No. 14, The Financial Reporting Entity (as amended by GASB Statement No. 39 and GASB Statement No. 61); and Michigan Committee on Governmental Accounting and Auditing Statement No. 4, these financial statements present the financial activities of Redford Union School District #1.
+As required by accounting principles generally accepted in the United States of America; these financial statements present the financial activities of Redford Union School District #1.
 The District has no activities that would be classified as component units.

 Based upon the application of these criteria, the financial statements contain all the funds controlled by the District.